 4. Visit Seville Cathedral during the first timeslot of the day

 Although Seville Cathedral is vast enough for this not to be a real issue, climbing to the top of the Giralda is another story.
 Trust me; squeezing past dozens of people to capture the perfect view of Seville is not a joy.

 To give yourself a fighting chance of not having to bump elbows with countless other visitors, book a ticket for the first time slot of the day.

 5. Come armed with a guide

 To make the most of your visit to Seville Cathedral you will need some form of guide.

 The Cathedral is a good introduction to Seville’s Muslim and Christian heritage and these successive periods have left their stylistic stamps on the building.
 Having relevant information to hand will help you to make sense of its monuments and history.

-Unless you have a very good guidebook, the easiest option is to pick up an audioguide at the entrance for 5 Euro.
+Unless you have a very good guidebook, the easiest option is to pick up an audioguide at the entrance.
 Better still, upgrade your entrance ticket to include a guided tour of the cathedral and the Giralda Tower.